osanstrong/arfc.github.io/software_templates.md

-Another suggestion is that you add all the licenses to the docs folder and then indicate which files or directories are covered under the respective licenses in the README.md files (or in the file itself) in the directory covered by it.
+Another suggestion is that you add all the licenses to the docs folder and then indicate which files or directories are covered under the respective licenses in the README.md files in the directory covered by it, or in the file itself.

 There are many other ways to abide by differing licenses, the above are simply suggestions about how to go about it and should not be taken as legal advice.